Bhargavdev9515/FrontRun-bot/README.md

 # FrontRun-bot
 Front Running Bot

+Step 1 : npm i

-Register in Fastlynode to get WSS
+Step 2 : Register in Fastlynode to get WSS
          You will need WSS endpoints to run the project

-Once after npm start
+Step 3 : npm start

->> we can see all transactions happening in the BSC chain. wait for big one and invest  in particular token
+After all steps, we can see all transactions happening in the BSC chain. wait for big one and invest  in particular token